scents of the soul olfactory jewels all natural perfumes

 Therefore, I dedicated my study and trade exclusively to natural ingredients.

-I chose to make natural perfumes as someone chooses to work with precious metals and rare gems instead of plastic beads and pearls of colored glass.
+I chose to make natural perfumes as someone who chooses to work with precious metals and rare gems instead of plastic beads and pearls of colored glass.
 Natural essences are indeed olfactory jewels.

 Price of natural fragrances